devlooped/.github/profile/readme.md

 If you belong to an organization that sponsors [@devlooped](https://github.com/sponsors/devlooped), then you are an indirect sponsor too!
 This allows organizations to support projects their employees love and streamline invoicing.

+Finally, if you are an open-source author or contributor yourself, chances are you are elegible for an implicit sponsorship I'll grant automatically!
+If your account shows up in the [OSS Authors](https://www.devlooped.com/SponsorLink/github/oss/), you can just sync your implicit sponsorship and continue enjoying my projects with no additional sponsorship needed.
+Contributing your valuable time to other projects is great too.

 <div id="autosync"></div>

 ### AutoSync